 \section{NEURAL LIKELIHOOD AND LIKELIHOOD-TO-EVIDENCE RATIO}

-Section~\ref{sec:neural_posterior_inference} describes various popular methods for amortised neural posterior inference, while Section~\ref{sec:summarystatistics} outlines the role of summary statistics and how they can be automatically constructed from data.
-In this section we discuss methods for amortised approximation of the likelihood function, $p(\Zvec \mid \thetab)$, and a closely related quantity that is proportional to the likelihood function, the likelihood-to-evidence ratio, $r(\thetab, \Zvec)= p(\Zvec \mid \thetab)/p(\Zvec)$.
+Section~\ref{sec:neural_posterior_inference} describes methods for amortized neural posterior inference, while Section~\ref{sec:summarystatistics} outlines the role of summary statistics and how they can be automatically constructed from data.
+In this section we discuss methods for amortized approximation of the likelihood function, $p(\Zvec \mid \thetab)$ (Section~\ref{sec:NLE}), and a closely related quantity that is proportional to the likelihood function, the likelihood-to-evidence ratio, $r(\thetab, \Zvec)= p(\Zvec \mid \thetab)/p(\Zvec)$ (Section~\ref{sec:NRE}).

-Amortised neural likelihood and likelihood-to-evidence-ratio approximators have several common motivations.
-First, the likelihood function is the cornerstone of frequentist inference, since it is needed for maximum likelihood estimation, while likelihood ratios of the form $p(\Zvec\mid \thetab_0)/p(\Zvec\mid \thetab_1)=r(\thetab_0, \Zvec)/r(\thetab_1, \Zvec)$ are central to hypothesis testing, model comparison, and naturally appear in the transition probabilities of most standard MCMC algorithms used for Bayesian inference.
-Second, amortised likelihood and likelihood-to-evidence-ratio approximators enable the straightforward treatment of independent and identically distributed (iid) replicates since, under independence of $\Zvec_1,\ldots,\Zvec_m$, one has $p(\Zvec_1, \dots, \Zvec_m \mid \thetab) = \prod_{i=1}^m p(\Zvec_i \mid \thetab)$, and the multiple-replicate likelihood-to-evidence ratio is of the form $p(\Zvec_1, \dots, \Zvec_m \mid \thetab) / p(\Zvec_1, \dots, \Zvec_m) \propto \prod_{i=1}^m r(\Zvec_i, \thetab).$ Hence, an amortised likelihood or likelihood-to-evidence-ratio approximator constructed with single-replicate datasets can be used to make (frequentist or Bayesian) inference with an arbitrary number of iid replicates.
-Third, as these amortised approximators target prior-free quantities, they are ideally placed for Bayesian inference that require the same model to be fitted multiple times under different prior distributions.
-However, as we shall explain below, these methods still require the user to define a proposal distribution $\tilde{p}(\thetab)$ from which parameters will be sampled during the training stage, and this distribution determines the regions of the parameter space where the approximation will be most accurate.
+Amortized neural likelihood and likelihood-to-evidence-ratio approximators have several common motivations.
+First, the likelihood function is the cornerstone of frequentist inference, while likelihood ratios of the form $p(\Zvec\mid \thetab_0)/p(\Zvec\mid \thetab_1)=r(\thetab_0, \Zvec)/r(\thetab_1, \Zvec)$ are central to hypothesis testing, model comparison, and naturally appear in the transition probabilities of most standard MCMC algorithms used for Bayesian inference.
+Second, amortized likelihood and likelihood-to-evidence-ratio approximators enable the straightforward treatment of conditionally (on $\thetab$) independent and identically distributed (i.i.d.) replicates since then one has $p(\Zvec_1, \dots, \Zvec_m \mid \thetab) = \prod_{i=1}^m p(\Zvec_i \mid \thetab)$, and the multiple-replicate likelihood-to-evidence ratio is of the form $p(\Zvec_1, \dots, \Zvec_m \mid \thetab) / p(\Zvec_1, \dots, \Zvec_m) \propto \prod_{i=1}^m r(\Zvec_i, \thetab).$ Hence, an amortized likelihood or likelihood-to-evidence-ratio approximator constructed with single-replicate datasets can be used for frequentist or Bayesian inference with an arbitrary number of conditionally i.i.d.~replicates.
+Third, as these amortized approximators target prior-free quantities, they are ideal for Bayesian inference tasks that require multiple fits of the same model under different prior distributions.
+However, as we explain below, these methods still require the user to define a proposal distribution $\tilde{p}(\thetab)$ from which parameters will be sampled during the training stage, which determines the regions of the parameter space where the amortization gap will be lowest.